CEMETERY VISITS & TOURS –

 All our cemetery visits and tours are scheduled with a cemetery steward, so be sure to contact us in advance when you decide to come for a tour or visit.

-Here are a few important tips to help you prepare:
+Here are a few important tips to help you prepare for your visit:

 The road out to the White Eagle grounds is impassable during snow and heavy rain.
 Vehicles with good clearance can drive it the rest of the time.
 Come prepared: wear sturdy shoes that can handle dust, a hat, and a water bottle.

-Follow the directions below and DO NOT USE A GPS navigation system.
-(It will likely take you the back way on some pretty sketchy roads where it is easy to get lost.)
-Call the main ranch line 509-773-4536 from the road if you are running late or need help with directions…
+Follow the directions below and Just Say No to the Box Canyon Road route.
+DO NOT USE A GPS navigation system.
+(It will likely take you the back way on a pretty sketchy road where it is easy to get lost.)
+Call Shonie, our Executive Director, if you run into any trouble: 509-250-1034

 1. From Seattle or Spokane: Take I-90 to Ellensburg, then take the HWY 97 exit South toward Yakima.
 The hwy will merge with 12 and 82 in Yakima.
 Turn Right to stay on Highway 97 South at Toppenish and head over Satus Pass to Goldendale.